Dkowald/kwld.GitPackage/doc/Home.md

 packaging systems.

-Originally built as a set of MSBuild Tasks, its now re-booted as a dotnet tool '_Git-Get_', simplifying the MSBuild Tasks to be a wrapper around the tool.
+Originally built as a set of MSBuild Tasks, its now re-booted as a dotnet tool '_git-get_', simplifying the MSBuild Tasks to be a wrapper around the tool.

 #### Details
 - [GitGet](./GitGet.md)